Game Day Preview: Utah at Allen, 7:05 PM

 POINTS LEADERS AGAINST UTAH:

-Jesse Mychan (injured) leads the way for the Americans this season against Utah, with 11 points in eight games, which includes the only Americans hat trick this season.
-Les Lancaster is second with eight points in eight games (1goal and 7 assist).
+Jesse Mychan (injured) leads the way for the Americans this season against Utah with 11 points in eight games which includes the only Americans hat trick this season.
+Les Lancaster is second with nine points in nine games (1goal and 8 assist).

 COMPARING ALLEN AND UTAH: